genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_15.5_2022.md

 respectively.
 The number of MPI processes is specified after "-n" of the mpiexec.hydra command.
 Thus, assuming that two 16-core nodes are available, the above script uses 4 thread x 8 MPI processes in total, allocating 4 thread x 4 MPI processes per node.
-Adjust the numbers in blue so as to fit to your computational resources.
+Adjust the numbers so as to fit to your computational resources.

 Now, run the job,